2023 R1: What’s New in EMA3D® Charge (now Ansys Charge Plus)

-New features released for EMA3D® Charge are making simulating charging and discharging phenomena easier than ever before.
+New features released for EMA3D® Charge (now Ansys Charge Plus) are making simulating charging and discharging phenomena easier than ever before.

 “We’ve really streamlined the end-to-end workflow that we’ve provided users in terms of setting up the simulation, running the simulation, and analyzing the results of this simulation,” EMA Product Manager Kevin-Druis Merenda said.